jesseVast/vasttams/k8s/README.md

 ## Architecture Overview

-The TAMS API is deployed as a scalable microservice with the following components:
+The TAMS API is deployed as a scalable microservice with a modular architecture:

 - **Namespace**: Isolated `tams` namespace for all TAMS resources
 - **Secrets**: Secure storage for database credentials and API keys